October 31, 2024

 Maybe the shot-in-the-arm this franchise needed was for director Ridley Scott to step away once again (though he remains one of the producers).
 With all due respect to his legacy, both Prometheus and Alien: Covenant were interesting - especially the former - but strayed too far from what made the original 1979 classic a lean, mean masterpiece.
 I could be in the minority on this, but I never needed a xenomorph origin story.
 They were scarier when we knew less about them.

-Alien: Romulus, the sixth film in the series (sorry, I’ll never include those AvP poo-poo platters), is directed and co-written by Fede Alvarez, the same guy behind Don’t Breathe and the remake of Evil Dead (which was better than it ever had a right to be).
+Alien: Romulus, the seventh film in the series (sorry, I’ll never include those AvP poo-poo platters), is directed and co-written by Fede Alvarez, the same guy behind Don’t Breathe and the remake of Evil Dead (which was better than it ever had a right to be).
 Even his most maligned film, The Girl in the Spider’s Web, was a wild, stylish thrill ride.
 Alvarez is definitely the right choice to breathe new life into the franchise.
 More than any entry since Alien, this one feels like a horror movie.

 Whether one considers Alien: Romulus a sequel, prequel or spin-off, it fits nicely within the franchise timeline, taking place between the first and second films.
 Five young people seek to escape the slave-like conditions of a mining colony run by the Weyland-Yutani corporation.
 For the nine-year journey to another planet, they need the cryo-tubes onboard a abandoned space station orbiting above.
 However, they discover the hard way the station wasn’t actually abandoned, and restoring the station’s systems unleashes a whole lot of facehuggers.
 As that weren’t bad enough, it turns there is also a new batch of xenomorphs on-board, the result of the company experiments that didn’t end well.
 Does it ever?